-- To Manage Split Ends: Apply a tiny amount of petroleum jelly like a hair serum to the hair ends.
-This keeps the split ends in check and prevents dryness and hair breakage due to lack of moisture.
+- To Manage Split Ends: Apply a tiny amount of petroleum jelly like a hair oil or serum to the hair ends.
+This hair moisturizer keeps the split ends in check and prevents dryness and hair breakage due to lack of moisture.

 - Add To Your Hair Mask: You can add Vaseline to your DIY hair masks or use it on its own.

-- As A Styling Gel: Dab a little bit of Vaseline to set the stray hair strands in place.
+- As A Styling Gel: Dab a little bit of Vaseline to set the stray hair strands in place when hair styling.

 - For Lice Treatment: Apply Vaseline thoroughly to the hair strands.
 Cover the head with a shower cap.
 Leave it on overnight and wash the hair with shampoo and conditioner.
 Anecdotal evidence states that Vaseline can choke the lice and ensure easy removal.

 - Prevent Dye Stains: You can use it to prevent staining during hair dyeing.
-Apply petroleum jelly around your hairline, behind the ears, and on your nape to avoid dye stains.
+Apply petroleum jelly around your hairline, behind the ears, and on your nape to avoid dye stains from hair products.